Joint Degree: MA in Museum Studies and African and African-American Studies

 Please consult the Departments & Programs section of the online catalog for information regarding program-specific admissions criteria and requirements.
 Special admissions requirements pertain to Interdisciplinary Studies degrees, which may be found in the Graduate Studies section of the online catalog.

-Students seeking admission to the joint degree will apply to both the Museum Studies M.A. and the African & African-American Studies M.A. and will be expected to meet the established admission requirements of each program.
+Students seeking admission to the joint degree will apply to both the Museum Studies M.A. and the African & African-American Studies M.A. separately and will be expected to meet the established admission requirements of each program.

 Students completing the joint degree take all of the required courses in each of the respective programs, as well as fulfilling each program's requirements to gain a breadth of knowledge.
 Coordination in advising between the two programs enables students to take courses that satisfy the degree needs for both programs.
 To earn both degrees, students complete 54 graduate credit hours, 15 of which are applied to both programs.
 Because the required courses are offered regularly, students are able to complete the required courses in the first four semesters of the program, using the final two semesters to complete the remaining credit hour requirements.
 The programs' curricular requirements follow; further details on program expectations are available in the respective Graduate Student Handbooks.